 The urethra is the tube through which urine leaves the bladder and exits the body when a person urinates.
 The tube is only about 4 cm long in women.
 A condition known as urethral diverticulum (UD) occurs when an unwanted pocket or sac forms along the urethra.
 Because of its location, it can become filled with urine or even pus.
 This can lead to infections and other problems.

-The cause is not always known.
+The cause isn’t always known.
 There seems to be a link between UDs and multiple bladder infections, which may weaken the urethra wall.
 A block in the glands near the urethra also may be to blame.
-Some studies indicate that a birth defect might be involved as well.

 Importantly, symptoms may come and go.
 About 20% of patients with a UD do not report having any symptoms at all.